Last Updated on

 If you’re a metal guitarist and want to get the best quality metal sounds in a rig that won’t be a pain to put in the back of your car, hopefully, this list will give you a few ideas.

 These amps really are the best of the best, and you will have to pay for that quality.
-As I said at the start if you’re on a tighter budget, it’s difficult to find a modeling amp that won’t have a metal preset, but you will be sacrificing the warmth of these tube-driven babies.
+As I said at the start if you’re on a tighter budget, it’s difficult to find a modeling amp that won’t have metal presets, but you will be sacrificing the warmth of these tube-driven babies.

 As always, the best thing to do is to head down to your local guitar store and try them.
 See how they sound to your ears and your own style of playing.